opendroid-project/docs/Contribute.md

 Please note that OpenDroid is run by community members(often 1-2 people at most) so instead of harassing them via DMs(You know who you are), please try to contribute some content yourself!
 However, we are quite open to non-hateful constructive criticism.

-We welcome new content, restructuring ideas and improvements(especially spelling mistakes) so please do not hesitate to contribute or contact us.
+We welcome new content, restructuring ideas and improvements(even fixes to small spelling mistakes) so please do not hesitate to contribute or contact us.

 Official Chat:
 [OpenDroid Telegram](https://t.me/opendroidwiki)